MiSArch/docs/docs/dev-manuals/tooling/techstack-and-service-creation.md

 **(as Code)?**

 We plan on using Terraform for Kubernetes to deploy in a declarative way, which enables to version our deployments according to the infrastructure as code paradigm.
-Docker Compose might also benefit from Terraform as it enables configuration manipulation while abstracting boiler-plate code.
-This can for example reduce port mapping conflicts.

 # Creating a service